Staninna/gpg-chat/README.md

 It can also been seen on those 2 sites [github gist](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55) and [github issue](https://github.com/dlang-community/d2sqlite3/issues/49#issuecomment-694725249) I don't know if this is also a problem on Linux or macos.

-Note that I included sqlite3.lib in this repo so you don't have to compile it yourself.
+Note that I included `sqlite3.lib` and `sqlite3.dll` in this repo so you don't have to compile it yourself.
 It may or may not work on your machine.
 If it doesn't work compile it yourself and replace the one in the repo.

 How to build sqlite3.lib file on Windows 10